jayendrapatil/kubernetes-exercises/topics/logging.md

 <br />

 ### Create a pod with below specs.
 Check the logs of the pod.
+Retrieve all currently available application logs from the running pod and store them in the file /tmp/counter.log.

 <br />